jaredtritz/jsonsails-readthedocs/source/module_ide/node_tree/vertical_node.rst

 Vertical Node
 =============

-The built-in vertical node is a container node which ensures the contents are arranged vertical.
+The built-in vertical node is a container node which ensures its contents are arranged vertical.